Visit Wilderness

 Big Sur Wilderness and Conservation Act of 2002 - Public law 107-370 (12/19/2002) To designate certain lands in the State of California as components of the National Wilderness Preservation System, and for other purposes

-For more information (To download or see all affected Wilderness areas) visit our law library for 107-370 or special provisions for 107-370 or legislative history for 107-370 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 107-370 or special provisions for 107-370 or legislative history for 107-370 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.